kulshekhar/ts-jest/website/docs/getting-started/presets.md

 ### Basic usage

-In most cases, simply setting the `preset` key to the desired preset name in your Jest config should be enough to start using TypeScript with Jest (assuming you added `ts-jest` to your dev. dependencies of course):
+In most cases, simply setting the `preset` key to the desired preset name in your Jest config should be enough to start using TypeScript with Jest (assuming you added `ts-jest` to your `devDependencies` of course):

 ```js
 // jest.config.js